MatthewSingler/remember-when-client/README.md

 # Prerequisites
 Before you continue, ensure you have met the following requirements:
 Install current version of Python, React, Django.
+Use Chrome as your browser.

 To install Remember When follow these steps:
 Clone this repository